SolarWind1956/Solar-Technologies/README.md

 # Solar-Technologies
-Algorithms for Solar Energy ans Technologies of the Renewables
+Algorithms for Solar Energy and Technologies of the Renewables